kev-wes/2024_heart_attack_mlops/README.md

       * 🚩 Describe problem well
 * Cloud
     * [x] 0 points: Cloud is not used, things run only locally
       * ✅ Everything is hosted locally on an ubuntu server.
-It can be hosted anywhere on premise and can be accessed outsidem, but it does not use cloud or IaC tools.
+It can be hosted anywhere on premise and can be accessed outside through the hosted web services, but it does not use cloud or IaC tools.
     * [ ] 2 points: The project is developed on the cloud OR uses localstack (or similar tool) OR the project is deployed to Kubernetes or similar container management platforms
     * [ ] 4 points: The project is developed on the cloud and IaC tools are used for provisioning the infrastructure
 * Experiment tracking and model registry